saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

 We need to call this function on the Python side.
 The input to the `free_mem` function should be the value that Rust returned to Python.
 .
 We need to call this function on the Python side.

-The following Python can run continously without leaking any memory:
+The following Python can run continuously without leaking any memory:

 ```python
     while True: